Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

    }

-The response message contains the identifier of the new object in the field value.
+The response message contains the identifier of the new object in the field ``value``.
 As usual, the message ``id`` must match with the request message.
 The ``sessionId`` is also returned in each response.

 The following example shows a request message requesting the creation of an object of the type ``WebRtcEndpoint`` within an existing Media Pipeline (identified by the parameter ``mediaPipeline``).
 Notice that in this request, the ``sessionId`` is already present, while in the previous example it was not (since at that point was unknown for the client)::